JavaScript Is Eating The World

 The people that have mastered Javascript are behind 'Web Assembly'.
 Nobody that's 'mastered' javascript, would ever use it on the server.

-Been developing in NodeJS for 3 years now (Score:2)
+Been developing in NodeJS for 3 years now (Score:3, Interesting)

 Re: (Score:2)